toidiu/toidiu.github.io/content/reads/scylla.md

 [extra]
 paper = "Scylla_Seven_Design_Principles.pdf"
-short = "tbd"
-+++

-This paper is structured more like a whitepaper than a research paper and gives really nice insight into engineering a high performant DB.
+short = "This paper is structured more like a whitepaper than a research paper and gives really nice insight into engineering a high performant DB.
 Scylla is a drop-in replacement for Cassandra and promises to provide better performance.
 It claims to do so by leveraging modern harware features and automation.
-The paper explores 7 key design decisions that helped guide Scylla's development.
+The paper explores 7 key design decisions that helped guide Scylla's development."
++++

 1) Using C++ instead of Java meant avoiding GC latencies in JVM, while gaining precise control over memory and being able to access [advance kernal features](https://lwn.net/Articles/743714/).